Unbinning global LHC analyses: Processes, operators, and training setup

 Although the considered operators can modify the decays of the $Z$, $W$, and Higgs bosons, we neglect their effect, which is limited by the low momentum transfer in the decays.
 Most of the branching ratios are already known to agree with the SM prediction with high precision.
 The impact of large Wilson coefficients on these decays can, moreover, be compensated for by other Wilson coefficients, which we do not include in our analysis.

 Finally, we neglect systematic uncertainties.
-These typically affect mostly the non-kinematic part of the likelihood in the presence of large backgrounds.
+These affect the non-kinematic as well as the kinematic part of the likelihood.
 The total rate contribution to the likelihood is the same for the SBI and histogram approaches.
-Given that SBI extracts more kinematic information, we expect systematics to degrade the histogram limits more than the SBI limits.
+Given that SBI extracts more kinematic information, allowing to decorrelate the effects of systematic uncertainties from the theory parameters, we expect the systematic uncertainties to degrade the histogram limits more than the SBI limits.
 We refer to Refs.~\cite{Schofbeck:2024zjo,Benato:2025rgo} for a detailed treatment of systematic uncertainties in the SBI approach.